 First, I'd like to commend you on your desire to strengthen your faith; I wish more Catholics had this attitude.

 To start, let's talk about God's love for us.
-As my previous pastor told us, God is madly in love with us, yes, even when we are sinning, he loves us.
-Nevertheless, he loves us to much to keep us in any sinful habits we are holding on to.
+As my previous pastor told us, God is madly in love with us, yes, even when we are sinning, He loves us.
+Nevertheless, He loves us too much to keep us in any sinful habits we are holding on to.

-It's important to remember when we pray to God we are not praying to someone who doesn't understand where we are coming from, but we are praying to Our Lord Jesus, True God and True Man.
-Jesus was, and is, a man like us in all things but sin, so whether we are a man or woman, He understands our doubts, struggles (both physical and spiritual), temptations and desires.
+It's important to remember when we pray to God, we are not praying to someone who doesn't understand where we are coming from, but we are praying to Our Lord Jesus, True God and True Man.
+Jesus was, and is, the Man like us in all things but sin, so whether we are a man or woman, He understands our doubts, struggles (both physical and spiritual), temptations and desires.

 Ten thousand difficulties do not make one doubt.